cardano-foundation/CIPs/CIP-param-application/README.md

 ## Abstract
-We propose a new Plutus builtin function `builtinApplyParams` with the signature `BuiltinByteString -> [BuiltinData] -> ScriptHash` in order to enable simple and low cost on-chain check for validating instances of unapplied scripts.
+We propose a new Plutus builtin function `builtinApplyParams` with the signature `BuiltinByteString -> [BuiltinByteString] -> BuiltinByteString` in order to enable simple and low cost on-chain check for validating instances of unapplied scripts.

 ## Motivation: why is this CIP necessary?
 Complex contracts tend to depend on multiple scripts, and in some cases,